davidc4991vvc/Amazon-clone/README.md

 # Amazon-Clone

+Crude Amazon clone written as an afternoon assignment at Horizons School of Technology.

 [Link to live app](http://protected-garden-89358.herokuapp.com/)

 When prompted for credit card information (page you're redirected to after filling out your shipping info), use card number